Former Nursing Home Owner Pleads Guilty to Federal Charges of Medicaid Fraud

 It Is Important to Report Medicaid Fraud

-Medicare and Medicaid are government-sponsored health care programs that help the needy and the elderly cover health care costs associated with aging and disability.
-These programs are hugely important for people living on a fixed income, so it is incumbent upon doctors to honestly report costs both to patients and to the government.
+Medicare and Medicaid are government-sponsored healthcare programs that help the needy and elderly cover healthcare costs associated with aging and disability.
+These programs are hugely important for people living on a fixed income, so it is incumbent upon doctors to accurately report costs to both patients and the government.

 Unfortunately, not all health care providers are honest in their assessments.
-Some health care providers defraud the government, in violation of the False Claims Act, by overbilling for services, double billing, or billing for services not provided.
-The False Claims Act imposes liability on persons or corporations that defraud the government – and this includes doctors, hospitals, and nursing homes.
+Some healthcare providers defraud the government, in violation of the False Claims Act, by overbilling for services, double billing, or billing for services that were not provided.
+The False Claims Act imposes liability on persons or business litigation corporations that defraud the government – and this includes doctors, hospitals, and nursing homes.

-The False Claims Act provides protection for those who report agencies or individuals who are defrauding the government.
+The False Claims Act protects those who report agencies or individuals who are defrauding the government.
 These lawsuits are called whistleblower, or qui tam, lawsuits.

 Under the qui tam provision of the False Claims Act, the relator (plaintiff) files an action on behalf of the U.S. Government.
 The Act allows a wide variety of people and entities to file a qui tam action.